Exempt Private Limited Company Explained

 - Can undergo transfer of shares and hence perpetuity of business as an entity

-- An EPC denotes credibility
+- As a private company, an EPC denotes credibility